ChiefYasser/cyberAnalyzer/README.md

 ⚠️ Limitations

-❌ No AI / Machine Learning (by design)

-❌ Basic detection logic only
+ Basic detection logic only

-❌ Not production-ready
+ Not production-ready

-❌ No real-time IDS integration
+ No real-time IDS integration

 🧠 Learning Outcomes